tomcam/guten1.github.io/docs/tutorial.md

 template = "page.html"
 date = "2017-12-01"
 +++
-# New Gutenberg theme named Starter announced
+# New Gutenberg theme released

 A new, ultra-simplified Gutenberg theme named `Starter` has been added to the gallery.
 It's a minimalist theme you can build